RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudadmin.rst

    interactively in the online AWS web console.
 Open the Simple Notification Service, go to your admin topic and delete an email from there.

-**Step 3: Create the Custom Cost-Estimates Dashboard**
+**Step 3: Enable Monitoring**

-RCS3 creates a custom `Cloudwatch <https://aws.amazon.com/cloudwatch/>`_ monitoring dashboard to give an overview of resource usage:
+RCS3 creates a custom `Cloudwatch <https://aws.amazon.com/cloudwatch/>`_ monitoring dashboard to give an overview of resource usage.
+There is also a custom set of metrics created to the track password age of each server's service account.
+This is implemented by an `AWS lambda function <https://aws.amazon.com/lambda/>`_ with limited permissions.
+The lambda is then run hourly in AWS using the `Event Bridge Scheduler <https://docs.aws.amazon.com/eventbridge/#amazon-eventbridge-scheduler>`_.
+The scheduler is given permission to invoke the particular lambda.
+The lambda, in turn, is given the permission to read the ages of passwords and publish the metric for Cloudwatch dashboards and alarms.
+For those familiar with unix, this is a convoluted way of saying: "The key age metrics are generated using a cron job."

+The various roles, permission sets, trust relationships, and dashboard are all set up in a convenience script:

 .. parsed-literal::

    :bluelight:`cd $RCS3_ROOT/rcs3/POC`
-   :bluelight:`cloudadmin/set-cloudwatch-dashboards.py`
+   :bluelight:`cloudadmin/enable-monitoring.sh`

-Once you have created the dashboard above AND you have on-boarded servers for backup, you will eventually see a display similar to the following:
+Once you have run this shell script AND you have on-boarded servers for backup, you will eventually see a display similar to the following:

 .. image:: /images/cloudadmin/Cost-Estimates-Dashboard.png